-Many small businesses are sitting on a potential source of cash flow without realising it.
-They have specialised assets, such as equipment and machinery, that they can leverage for a much-needed cash influx to settle their VAT debt.
-Rather than let their unencumbered assets depreciate over some time, SMBs the world over a waking up to the reality of asset refinancing as a valuable method of securing working capital.
+Many small businesses are sitting on a potential source of cash flow without realizing it.
+They have specialized assets, such as equipment and machinery, that they can leverage for a much-needed cash influx to settle their VAT debt.
+Rather than let their unencumbered assets depreciate over some time, SMBs are waking up to the reality of asset refinancing as a valuable method of securing working capital.

 3. VAT Loan

 If you want to know how to deal with your VAT debt without resulting to invoice factoring or asset refinancing, a VAT loan can be just what you need.
 This option works like any other unsecured small business loan, where you get short-term financing.
 The difference is that the loan is for the explicit payment of your tax bill, and the lender pays the funds directly to the HMRC on your behalf.